-A review of sensor fusion is first presented (Section 1.1), followed by an examination of the fundamental theoretical concepts (Section 1.2).
-In this section, both the robustness of the fusion and the noise characteristics of the resulting "super sensor" are derived and expressed as functions of the complementary filters' norms.
-A synthesis method for designing complementary filters that allow to shape their norms is proposed (Section 1.3).
+A review of sensor fusion is first presented in Section 1.1.
+Then, in Section 1.2, both the robustness of the fusion and the noise characteristics of the resulting "fused sensor" are derived and expressed as functions of the complementary filters' norms.
+A synthesis method for shaping complementary filters is proposed in Section 1.3.
 The investigation is then extended beyond the conventional two-sensor scenario, demonstrating how the proposed complementary filter synthesis can be generalized for applications requiring the fusion of three or more sensors (Section 1.4).